Nursing Considerations

 Outcomes:

--Patient will be able to identify signs & symptoms of fluid
+-Patient will be able to identify signs & symptoms of fluid volume excess

 -Patient will maintain adequate intake & output